Eroi for solar geothermal and wind power

 - Al oil and gas water wind and solar power as

-- The wind and solar power myth has finally been exposed
+- Home wind and solar power kits

 - Solar power and wind power